jro31/jethro-codes/_articles/my-story.md

 Where else?
 I've got unfinished business in South America.

-I had some airline credit saved from an ealier incident where I'd been asked me to change flights at the last minute, and I'd been compensated with $500 in credit for the inconvenience.
+I had some airline credit saved from an ealier incident where I'd been asked to change flights at the last minute, and I'd been compensated with $500 in credit for the inconvenience.
 Despite the direct flight they were moving me onto leaving later and arriving earlier than the route with transfer that I was initially supposed to take.

 I'll take that deal all day.